Three traditions — Chinese, Persian, Greek — connected by the Silk Road

 The Underdog Problem

 Han, smallest of the seven.
 Athens against the Persian Empire.
 Media before Cyrus.
 How does a weak state survive among giants?
-This is the question at the center of our AI experiment.
+This is the question at the center of our planned AI experiment.

 Realism vs. Idealism